-What is the difference between single and double wall boxes
+What is the difference between a single wall box and a double wall box?

 Corrugated cardboard is made up of a fluted paper sheet which is placed between two sheets of liner paper; an inner and an outer layer.
 It is the size of the 'flute' and the weight of the paper that determine the strength and performance of the board, and therefore the box.
 Corrugated cardboard is sold in a variety of manners; single facing, single-wall, double-wall and triple-wall.
 In this article, we'll be concentrating on the commonly sold stock box constructions of single and double-wall.

-Single Wall corrugated boxes are most commonly used for packaging lightweight products and are perfect for sending through the postal system.
+Single Wall Cardboard Boxes are most commonly used for packaging lightweight products and are perfect for sending through the postal system.

-Contrary to common belief, single-wall boxes can vary considerably in quality.
-If you were to compare several single-wall corrugated boxes that are of the same dimensional size, you'll discover that there are some surprising differences in their strength.
+Contrary to common belief, single wall boxes can vary considerably in quality.
+If you were to compare several single wall boxes that are of the same dimensional size, you'll discover that there are some surprising differences in their strength.

-Double-wall corrugated boxes are constructed using two layers of corrugated cardboard (flutes), with a linerboard facing between them.
+Double Walled Cardboard Boxes are constructed using two layers of corrugated cardboard (flutes), with a liner board facing between them.
 This 5-ply construction provides added strength and stability.

 Corrugated cases constructed in double-wall are better suited for heavier weighted or higher value items, which demand a greater strength from the board.
 The double fluting also adds greater protection, by providing a strong cushioning effect, absorbing any shock which may occur during transit.